OSHA Action PacketOSHA Packet

 Sub-codes we see most under 1926.501.

 If you were cited under 1926.501, your Form OSHA-2 likely references one or more of these.
-Your packet breaks each one down with deadlines, evidence needs, and an assigned owner.
+The packet breaks each one down with abatement steps, proof needs, and an assigned owner.

 • 1926.501(b)(1)Workers on walking/working surfaces 6 feet+ above a lower level without fall protection.serious